aseefeldt/Social-Issues-and-Church-Comparison/readme.md

 Uninsured Data:https://aspe.hhs.gov/reports/state-county-local-estimates-uninsured-population

 Data Visulization
-In the Tableau Map Visulization, you will seee # Social-Issues-and-Church-Comparison
+In the Tableau Map Visulization, you will seee a map of the USA.
+You will be able to see the information per each state by hovering over or clicking on the state.
+Below the map there is information for each state.
+You can narrow down the state information or change the map wiht the drop down menu on the side (or bottom if you are on a mobile device)